 5) Activity-Based Budgets:

-Closely adapted from the activity-based costing method, that takes into account the variable overhead costs.
+Closely adapted from the activity-based costing method, which takes into account the variable overhead costs.
 It can be defined as “a budgeting method based on activity level and using cost drivers to identify variances”.

-Overhead costs form a large portion of the total unit cost of product, cost drivers are the activities associated with these overhead costs.
+Overhead costs form a large portion of the total unit cost of the product, cost drivers are the activities associated with these overhead costs.

-Budgeting for activities in overheads can provide management useful insights about the total costs and profitability of a product.
+Budgeting for activities in overheads can provide management with useful insights about the total costs and profitability of a product.
 This method of budgeting is particularly useful in manufacturing facilities with various products and levels of production.

 ADVANTAGES | DISADVANTAGES |

-Consistent with activity-based costing method, emphasis on overhead costs | Often considered a time-consuming practice |
+Consistent with the activity-based costing method, emphasis on overhead costs | Often considered a time-consuming practice |

-Stresses on cost “driver” rather the activity itself | Difficult to identify each activity cost driver, as often cost drivers overlap |
+Stresses on cost “driver” rather than the activity itself | Difficult to identify each activity cost driver, as often cost drivers overlap |

-Offers better control on costs, hence improves favorable budget variances | Long term or fixed overheads do not change frequently, hence does not account for any variances in ABB method |
+Offers better control of costs, hence improving favorable budget variances | Long-term or fixed overheads do not change frequently, hence do not account for any variances in the ABB method |

 6) Rolling Budgets:

 Traditionally, budgets are prepared for one year or longer terms.
 A Fast-changing business environment demands quick responses to market changes.
-Often a seasonal demand or new competitor’s entrant compels management to change the production levels.
+Often a seasonal demand or a new competitor’s entrant compels management to change the production levels.

 A Rolling budget is kept continuously updated with each budgeting period expiring.
 This can often be “rolled” or updated as monthly or quarterly.